 Substitutions: Any cream cheese you like can be used.

-Sugar: We used raw cane sugar from Florida Crystals Cane Sugar.
+Sugar: We used raw cane sugar.
 The sugar helps to keep the matcha from getting too bitter by countering it with sweetness.

 Substitutions: Coconut sugar, white sugar, or a low-calorie granulated sugar substitute can be used.